Monarch butterfly: State and local governments

 A Scientific Collecting Permit (SCP) is required to handle wild monarchs in California including for educational purposes.
 It is unlawful to collect, remove from the wild and/or captively rear monarchs in that state without an SCP.

 As of June 2025, at least 14 states (California, Connecticut, Illinois, Kentucky, Maryland, Massachusetts, Minnesota, Missouri, New Jersey, New Mexico, New York, North Carolina, Ohio, Vermont and Washington) had enacted legislation to protect, develop and restore habitat suitable for pollinators.
 For example, the New Jersey General Assembly considered legislation in 2014 that was intended to increase the monarch butterfly's migrating population within the state.
 New Jersey's government subsequently approved legislation in May 2017 that established an "Integrated Roadside Vegetation Management Program".
 Among other things, the legislation required the state's transportation department to develop and adopt a plan for "cost effective maintenance and planting along roadsides, with an emphasis on adaptable vegetation with long life cycles, native vegetation, and wildflowers".

 In January 2018, the New Jersey government approved an "Adopt a Monarch Butterfly Waystation Act" and a "Milkweed for Monarchs Act".
 The latter act required the state's environmental protection department to establish criteria for the planting of milkweed in stormwater management basins on state-owned lands and to take related actions.

 In June 2019, Tennessee's transportation department announced a partnership with the state's environment and conservation and agriculture departments to promote pollinator health and awareness in the state's parks.
 The partners expected to install pollinator meadows and interpretive signage in nine such parks.

-Virginia's wildlife resources department encourages plantings of native species that are highly beneficial to pollinators, such as Asclepias (milkweeds), Pycnanthemum (mountain mints), and plants in the Asteraceae family, which includes Coreopsis, Helianthus (sunflowers), Rudbeckia (coneflowers), Solidago (goldenrods), and Eutrochium (Joe-Pye weeds).
+Virginia's wildlife resources department encourages plantings of native species that are highly beneficial to pollinators.
+These include forbs such as Asclepias spp. (milkweeds), Pycnanthemum spp. (mountain mints), those in the Asteraceae family (which includes Coreopsis spp.), Helianthus spp. (sunflowers), Rudbeckia spp. (coneflowers), Solidago spp. (goldenrods), and Eutrochium spp.
+(Joe-Pye weeds), as well as shrubs such as Prunus americana (American plum), Cercis spp. (redbuds), Vaccinium spp. (blueberries), and Samubucus spp. (elderberries).

 In April 2025, the Chicago Park District's general superintendent launched "Project Monarch", a citywide initiative to conserve and celebrate monarch butterflies and their habitats.
 In addition, many local jurisdictions throughout the United States have made commitments to increase monarch habitat by joining "Monarch City USA" or by taking the National Wildlife Federation's "Mayors' Monarch Pledge" and planting native milkweeds and other nectar plants within their boundaries.

-Many cities, towns, counties, and communities have joined “Bee City USA” (an initiative of the Xerces Society for Invertebrate Conservation) and made commitments to conserve native bees, butterflies and other pollinators by increasing the abundance of native plants, providing nesting sites, and reducing the use of pesticides.
+Many cities, towns, counties, and communities have joined "Bee City USA" (an initiative of the Xerces Society for Invertebrate Conservation) and made commitments to conserve native bees, butterflies and other pollinators by increasing the abundance of native plants, providing nesting sites, and reducing the use of pesticides.
+Molesting or interfering in any way with monarch butterflies during their annual migratory visit to the city of Pacific Grove, California, carries a fine of $1,000 except under defined circumstances.